'The Book of Dreams', from Rolling Stone Magazine.

 Influence of comics on his films

-As an adult, Fellini often praised comic artists during interviews, like Guy Peellaert's 'Les Aventures de Jodelle', which he called "literature of intelligence, fantasy and romanticism."
+As an adult, Fellini often praised comics during interviews, like Guy Peellaert's 'Les Aventures de Jodelle', which he called "literature of intelligence, fantasy and romanticism."
 The cineast also considered Moebius more important than Gustave Doré: "He's a unique talent endowed with an extraordinary visionary imagination that's constantly renewed and never vulgar.
 Moebius disturbs and consoles.
 He has the ability to transport us into unknown worlds where we encounter unsettling characters.
 My admiration for him is total.
 I consider him a great artist, as great as Pablo Picasso and Henri Matisse."
 Around the time when the 1957 Academy Awards were held, Fellini and his wife Giulietta Masina visited Disneyland in the presence of Walt Disney.
-Years later Fellini also met Stan Lee and told him how much he adored his work.
+Years later, Fellini also met Stan Lee and told him how much he adored his work.

 Sketches by Fellini and Manara for 'Il Viaggio di G. Mastorna'.